 Stay away from black, though, as that comes across as too formal.
 For a daytime event wear a lighter suit, such as cream or tan.

 Colors and patterns are fine for the shirt, but be sure it isn’t too wild.
 Extra bright colors or crazy patterns can end up looking garish, therefore as if you are not taking the event seriously.

 A cocktail attire dress code is a semi-formal dress code for evening wear.
 Cocktail attire allows for plenty of personalities to shine through.
 It is a modern style mixed with a formal sensibility.

 As with the daytime semi-formal attire, it is perfectly fine to wear no tie, even to leave a few buttons undone.
-Again, cocktail attire is totally open to interpretation, but there are a few do’s and don’ts that define the dress code.
+Again, cocktail attire is totally open to interpretation, but few do’s, and don’ts define the dress code.

 A suit is not required, but I would highly advise it.
 Tailored trousers and a polished blazer are appropriate; stick with neutral colors to be safe.
 Be sure these pieces are of high quality.

 You can veer from leather shoes.
 Want to try suede or velvet shoes?
 Feel free!
 The only rule here is to make sure they match your suit.

 This dress code runs the risk of looking more casual, so accessorize wisely.
 A nice-looking pocket square or watch can complete this style.